nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     Use case ends.

 * 3a.
-The inputted fields are invalid
+The input data is invalid

   * 3a1.
-GuestList shows an error message.
+GuestBook shows an error message.

     Use case resumes at step 2.